Skip to the main content

 • Apply braces or artificial limbs

-• Perform postural drainage, percussions, and vibrations for treatment of respiratory conditions
+• Perform treatment for respiratory conditions

-• Teach deep-breathing exercises
+• Teach patients deep-breathing exercises

 • Monitor patients during treatments, individual activities, and exercise classes

-• Chart patients’ progress and report their performance to health care teams
+• Chart patients’ progress and report their performance to health-care teams

 • Prepare treatment areas and electrotherapy equipment for use by physiotherapists